NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 ### Adding a group administrator

-You cannot add someone as a group administrator if they are already a RAVS user at individual pharmacies.
+You can add more group administrators who will have the same permissions as you.
+But you cannot add someone as a group administrator if they are already a RAVS user at individual pharmacies.

 If somebody wants to switch roles to become a group administrator, they will first have to be deactivated from all the pharmacies where they are currently a RAVS user.